Contact Us

 Ozone for use on all meat and poultry products.
 Ozone can be used in accordance with current industry standards of good manufacturing practice.
 No other guidelines are given on levels or dosages of ozone.

-US Regulatory Approvals Summary paper
+US Regulatory Approvals Summary Paper:

 Below is a link to a wonderful summary of ozone regulatory information written by the grandfather of ozone, Rip G Rice, and his colleague Dee M Graham.